-The use of OKR’s in the engineering field paves the way for exploring new technological advancements and engaging with the higher-level OKR’s that have landed in your engineering department.
+The use of OKRs in the engineering field paves the way for exploring new technological advancements and the engagement of higher-level OKR’s that have landed in your engineering department.

 OKR’s are particularly conducive to productivity in a technology-based department given that the bread and butter of an effective OKR is measurable, quantifiable and finite.
 For a field like engineering in which so much of your team’s output and daily productivity revolves around hard data and the correction of quantifiable problems, OKR will serve your engineering teams well.
 Due to the nature of the work involved, your engineering team relies heavily on a spirit of camaraderie and teamwork.
 Because the OKR is so cross-functional and transparent, engineering teams that adopt this framework are able to communicate and collaborate with ease.